Call for Proposals: Faculty Spotlight Exhibitions at the IAS

 Refreshments will be provided.

-Imani Jacqueline Brown, Carolina Caycedo, Sharon Daniel, Ashley Hunt, Courtney Leonard, John Jota Leoñas, Libia Posada, Mia Eve Rollow, Christine Howard Sandoval, Sam Williams, Suné Woods
+Carolina Caycedo, Sharon Daniel, Ashley Hunt, Courtney Leonard, John Jota Leoñas, Libia Posada, Mia Eve Rollow, Christine Howard Sandoval, Suné Woods and Whale Liberation Front (Imani Jacqueline Brown, Cory Diane, and Peter J. Bowling)

-Weather and the Whale is curated by Rachel Nelson, Ari Friedlaender, and Alex Moore.
-Assistance was provided by Mirra-Margarita Ianeva and LuLing Osofsky.
+Weather and the Whale is curated by Ari Friedlaender, Alex Moore and Rachel Nelson with curatorial assistance provided by Mirra-Margarita Ianeva and LuLing Osofsky.
+Illustrations by Stephen Alford

 This exhibition is organized as part of An Aesthetics of Resilience and funded by a University of California Office of the President California Climate Action Seed Grant, with additional support from the Coha Nowark Art + Science Fund.